-The Dancing Elephant, Rockland, Maine's Yoga Studio, serves as a hub for wellness classes for all ages and levels.
+The Dancing Elephant serves as a hub for wellness classes for all ages and levels.
 We are dedicated to bringing our programs to everyone, regardless of financial means.
 We offer progams at the studio and throughout the community.

 Oceanside High School.
-In 2019-2020, Rachel is teaching yoga and mindfulness to high school students thanks to a grant from an anonymous donor.
+In 2019-2020, Rachel taught yoga and mindfulness to high school students thanks to a grant from an anonymous donor.

 Coastal Opportunities.
-In 2018-2019, Rachel has partnered with Coastal Opportunities in Camden to bring clients to our Yin Yoga, All Levels, and Vinyasa Flow classes at the studio.
-Rachel has also taught a special Art & Yoga class with the CO clients.
+Between 2018-2020, Rachel partnered with Coastal Opportunities in Camden to bring clients to yoga classes at the studio.
+Rachel also taught a special Art & Yoga class with the CO clients.

 South School Yoga.
 In 2017-2018, Rachel taught weekly yoga and mindfulness to teachers at South School in Rockland.